EMSL-Computing/Pore2Chip/paper/paper.md

 determine the flow of water, solutes, and gasses as well as SOM retention, transport, and distribution [@hamamoto2010excluded; @bailey2017differences; @Waring2020].
 Simplified, homogeneous pore networks provide innovative demonstrations of how water, solutes, and microbes interact [@Bhattacharjee2022] but need more accurate representations of soil properties.
-Heterogeneous synthetic habitats are more realistic but time-consuming to design and do not include pore network characteristics, such as pore connectivity or pore throat measurements.
+Creating realistic heterogeneous habitats is time-consuming and does not include pore network characteristics, such as pore connectivity.
 Incorporating pore dynamics into soil models such as SOM degradation enables dynamic predictions for soil responses under changing pore networks [@davidson2012d; @moyano2018diffusion].

-Currently, there is no software available to seamlessly provide various micromodel designs that researchers can test and validate with minimal computational cost (Dentz et al., 2023; Oostrom et al., 2014). `Pore2Chip` allows us to overcome this barrier by providing the intended users, such as earth scientists and lab-on-chip instrument specialists, with easy-to-use research software for lab-on-chip designs.
-Specifically, the Pore2Chip-based data worth analysis of high-resolution XCT images allows us to fill this experimental design gap by allowing the users to build a representative quasi-2D pore network along with first-order, fast, and reasonably accurate flow models that can be linked with experiments.
-These `Pore2Chip` flow models are built using recent advances in physics-informed neural networks [@New2024], laying the foundation to accelerate numerical simulations and improve the fidelity of predictions in microscale environments.
+The need for software that can generate various micromodel designs that researchers can test and validate with minimal computational cost [@Dentz2023; @Oostrom2014] is increasing. `Pore2Chip` allows this functionality by providing the intended users, such as earth scientists and lab-on-chip instrument specialists, with easy-to-use research software for lab-on-chip designs.
+Specifically, the Pore2Chip-based data worth analysis allows researchers to fill this experimental design gap by enabling the ability to build a representative quasi-2D pore network along with first-order, fast, and reasonably accurate flow models that can be linked with experiments.
+These flow models are built using recent advances in physics-informed neural networks [@New2024], laying the foundation to accelerate numerical simulations and improve the fidelity of predictions in microscale environments.
 Moreover, `Pore2Chip` allows one to assess the impact of various system parameters, such as pore structures, fluid properties, and flow conditions, needed to develop optimal micromodel experiments.
 Such a capability can guide model-experiment-data (ModEx) integration at the microscale,